offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

 The problem with exploding out to sub-concept_TEMPLATEs is that the number of sub-concept_TEMPLATEs can get very large.
-For example, if the callable object should have 4 parameters and each of those parameters should be of type `int`, `long`, `short`, or `void*`, that's 256 different sub-concept_TEMPLATEs to list out.
+For example, if the callable should have 4 parameters and each of those parameters should be of type `int`, `long`, `short`, or `void*`, that's 256 different sub-concept_TEMPLATEs to list out.

 ```c++
 // sub-concepts for function that takes in 4 params: